thorlabrum/Group_2450/README.txt

 To run UVSim:

 1. Prepare a test file with the four number commands the simulator should run, in order.
 No more than 100 lines.
-2. In terminal `python main.py` input the txt file path
+2. In terminal `python main.py`
+3. Press the 'open file' button and choose the text file.
+4. Press the 'run' button.
+The results of each operation and the final memory contents will be displayed in the textbox.

 Words:
 Words are four number sequences - two digits are the op code, two are the number to preform the opcode on.